Sam Adekugbe: Loan to IFK Göteborg

 Adekugbe joined Allsvenskan club IFK Göteborg on loan on July 25, 2017, for the remainder of the season, with an option to buy for the club.
 He made his debut against IFK Norrköping in a 4–1 win on July 30.

 Vålerenga

 On January 8, 2018, Eliteserien club Vålerenga announced they had signed Adekugbe to a four-year deal.
 He made his debut against Kristiansund on March 12, 2018 In 3.5 seasons with the Oslo club, Adekugbe would play 94 games.

 Hatayspor

 On June 18, 2021, it was announced Adekugbe had signed a three-year deal with Turkish Süper Lig side Hatayspor, effective August 1, 2021.
 He made his debut on August 14 against Kasımpaşa.

 Loan to Galatasaray

 On 17 February 2023, he signed a loan contract with Galatasaray until the end of the 2022–23 season.

+Adekugbe became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

+Return to Vancouver

+On August 3, 2023, Adekugbe re-joined his former club Vancouver Whitecaps FC on a deal until the end of the 2026 season.

 International career

 Adekugbe was eligible to represent England, Nigeria or Canada internationally.
 In 2012, he was quoted saying he dreamed of playing for England at Wembley.
 However, he has represented Canada at youth and senior level.